deepikarapeti43/sql-challenge/README.md

 # sql-challenge
 This challenge is all about first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files.Need to perform analysis using sql queries using csv files.Below are the 6 csv files. employees.csv titles.csv departments.csv
+All that remains of the employee database from that period are six CSV files.Need to perform analysis by writing queries using csv files.Below are the 6 csv files. employees.csv titles.csv departments.csv